semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 Replace `mactsouk` with the GitHub username that *you* are using.

-If you need the `curl` command on every `job`, you can include it in the `prologue` block of the `task`.
+If you need to include the `curl` command on every `job`, you can include it in the `prologue` block of the `task`.
 An alternative way is to create a `secret` and put you public SSH keys there.

 ### sem logs